Aztec West: Companies

 Aztec West is home to over 100 companies, and 7,000 people work there.

 The Aztec Centre was opened by Margaret Thatcher on Friday 15 December 1989 and there is a plaque to commemorate this in its entrance.

 The park includes warehouse/factory units, the four star Aztec Hotel, several office villages, a central retail area and a Starbucks connected to a bar in a hotel, the first such facility in the UK.
 Included in the landscaping are three lakes.
 Nearby are the aerospace industries at Filton and the large business parks at the edge of Bradley Stoke.

 Companies include Nokia, General Electric, Liverpool Victoria, HSS Hire, EE, Aardman, Imagination Technologies, Broadcom, Sondrel, Allianz, Hoare Lea, Atkins, The Co-operative Legal Services, CGI, Babcock, HSBC, Handelsbanken, Regus, Zuken, Vaillant, Virgin Media, Taylor Wimpey, SCC, SmartStream Technologies Limited and National Highways.

+Elbit systems had a location here which was broken into and subsequently closed a year later.

 Transport

 Aztec West is less than half a mile from the M5 Junction 16, and a mile from the Almondsbury Interchange with the M4.
 It is also in close proximity to the new housing project in Cribbs Causeway.

 Public transport links are quite limited, although a number of bus services from the Bristol area do run on to Aztec West.
 The main services are: